arcadelab/fluorosam/README.md

-# fluorosam
+# FluoroSAM
-Code and data for our paper, "FluoroSAM: A Language-aligned Foundation Model for X-ray Image Segmentation."
+Check back here soon for code and data from our paper, "FluoroSAM: A Language-aligned Foundation Model for X-ray Image Segmentation."